Meet our chemical regulatory, policy and risk assessment experts

 Kate has a diverse scientific skillset and is forward-thinking with an analytical mindset, taking a proactive approach to problem-solving and is motivated to drive positive change by finding solutions to complex environmental issues.

-Emily Butcher – Regulatory Consultant
+Emily Bird – Regulatory Consultant

 Emily is a toxicologist with a background in human and mammalian toxicology.
 She is experienced in assessing the human health risks of chemicals found in land, water and waste, and carrying out chemical risk assessments.